 Without knowing the precise nature of the new technologies and given the likelihood of opportunities to economize, it is impossible to estimate the long-term costs of automatic voter registration.
-They are therefore best described as "unknown."
+We therefore urge the State Auditor to describe these costs as "\$0 to unknown."